 Other great options in town are Patagonia, Bamboo Sushi Club, Pangas, Shlomy’s, and Sprout.
 And if you love ice cream, head to any of the small supermarkets in town and grab a Trit – the most amazing vanilla ice cream sandwich with graham cracker cookie and a layer of chocolate fudge.

-As the second largest beach town in Costa Rica, Tamarindo has many options for all budgets.
+As the second largest beach town in Costa Rica, Tamarindo has many accommodation options for all budgets.

 HOTEL PASATIEMPO is a 22-bedroom boutique hotel with cool cabinas and beautiful gardens.